LLoadout/laravel-inforce/README.md

 ## Installing Laravel Livewire datatables

-because the datatables don't include a tailwind ui i've created a fork.
+Inforce uses datatables for its overviews.
+Because the datatables i use don't include a tailwind ui i've created a fork.
 The fork is in pull request but while it's still open you have to include my version as a root dependencie in your project.
+In future versions this installation step will be obsolete.

 add this to your composer.json